 Built-in health journal to document one’s condition

-The CareClinic app comes with a built-in health journal, which can be used to track the symptoms of hepatitis C, as well as medication and potential side-effects and additional health information.
+The CareClinic app features a built-in health journal for tracking symptoms of hepatitis C, medication usage, potential side effects, and additional health information.
 One can record the weight on a regular basis and also the results of blood tests.

 Dealing with a condition such as hepatitis C can be difficult from an emotional point of view.
 You might experience depression, anxiety or chronic stress.
 Depending on the severity of your condition, you might battle feelings of irritability, anger or frustration.